-New and revised IFRS Accounting Standards in issue but not yet effective.
+2. New and revised IFRS Accounting Standards in issue but not yet effective

-At the date of authorization of these financial statements, the Group has not applied the following new and revised IFRSs/Accounting Standards that have been issued but are not yet effective.
+At the date of authorization of these financial statements, the group has not applied the following new and revised IFRS Accounting Standards that have been issued but are not yet effective.

-Insurance Contracts

-IFRS 17 (including the June 2020 and

-December 2021 amendments to

-IFRS 17)

-Amendments to IFRS 10 and IAS 28

-Sale or Contribution of Assets between an Investor and its Associate or Joint Venture current

-Amendments to IAS 1

-Classification of Liabilities as Current or Non-

-Amendments to IAS 1 and IFRS
+- Amendments to IFRS 10 and IAS 28 \ Sale or Contribution of Assets between an Investor and its Associate or Joint Venture - Amendments to IAS 1 Classification of Liabilities as Current or Non-current - Amendments to IAS 1 \ Non-current Liabilities with Covenants - Amendments to IAS 7 and IFRS 7 Supplier Finance Arrangements - Amendments to IFRS 16 \ Lease Liability in a Sale and Leaseback

-Disclosure of Accounting Policies Amendments to IAS 8 Definition of Accounting Estimates arising from a Single Transaction

-Amendments to IAS 12

-Deferred Tax related to Assets and Liabilities

-The directors do not expect that the adoption of the Standards listed above will have a material impact on the financial statements of the Group in future periods.
+The directors do not expect that the adoption of the Standards listed above will have a material impact on the financial statements of the group in future periods.